JohannesBetz/AutonomousRacing_Literature/README.md

 * **Topic:** General high-level topic what the paper is covering
 * **Method:** Main method/algorithm type that is used in the paper
 * **Paper Title:** Official title of the paper
-* **Simulation tested:** Was the algorithms (code) developed in the paper tested and evaluated in a simulation environment
+* **Simulation tested:** Was the algorithms (code) developed in the paper tested and evaluated in a simulation environment: yes/no
-* **Hardware tested:** Was the algorithms (code) developed in the paper tested on a real vehicle hardware (Small scale, Real Car) - yes/no
+* **Hardware tested:** Was the algorithms (code) developed in the paper tested on a real autonomous racing vehicle hardware (Small scale, Real Car): yes/no
+* **Hardware tested:** To which vehicle type does the hardware belong that was used to test the algorithms (Code) : Small-Scale/Real Car
-* **Racing Series:** To which autonomous racing series belongs the paper (Real Car, Roborace, Indy Autonomous vehicle, 1:43, F1TENTH, DonkeyCar, DeepRacer, Auto Rally, Formula Student)
+* **Racing Series:** To which autonomous racing series belongs the paper: Real Car, Roborace, Indy Autonomous vehicle, 1:43, F1TENTH, DonkeyCar, DeepRacer, Auto Rally, Formula Student

 * **Link to Paper:**